The only country to ever make me jealous was Canada.

 Canada is full of wonderful hostels and backpacker lodges!
 Those backpacking through Canada should have little problem finding a place to stay, even in the wilder and more remote parts of the country.

 Canada has wilderness hostels as well!
-Found primarily in the nationals parks, like Banff and Jasper, these hostels behave very much like mountain refuges.
+These behave very much like mountain refuges and are mostly located in the national parks.
 Most are accessible by car but there are many that can only be reached by walking, especially so in the winter when most roads are closed.
 These huts make for great bases in both the winter and summer and it’s highly recommended to book one at least once.

 Couchsurfing is a great option for those who are trying to save as much money as possible while backpacking Canada.
 Canadians are famously polite and extremely good hosts.
 Staying with a local could be a great way of experiencing this amazing country.